rabwill/short-trey-instructions/instructions.md

 In this exercise, you will build an API plugin using the API you created in the previous exercise.
 Next, you'll integrate a declarative agent that is grounded in both the API plugin and specific SharePoint files.

 ## Step 1: Upload Sample Documents
-In this step you will upload sample documents which will be used by your declarative agent to respond to user prompts.
+In this step, you will upload sample documents which will be used by your declarative agent to respond to user prompts.
 These include some consulting documents such as Statements of Work, and a simple spreadsheet containing your hours as a consultant.

 ### Create a SharePoint site
 - [ ] Go to the browser and open the link `https://m365.cloud.microsoft.com/apps/` and find the **"SharePoint"** app under **"Apps"** from the browser inside your Skillable environment.